Origins of the French Foreign Legion: The Legion abandoned

 In Spain, the Legion became increasingly isolated, only receiving sporadic reinforcements.
 Conditions were poor; equipment and supplies were insufficient, pay was irregular, and decorations and promotions were rare.
 The government in Paris turned a deaf ear to soldiers' concerns; Adolphe Thiers, now Prime Minister, refused them aid, saying that the Legion had been handed in full to Spain.
 King Louis Philippe I was similarly reluctant and refused to send reinforcements from France's regular army.
-Resources and troops were needed for the more pressing conquest of Algeria―sending the French army into Spain would further divide and fatigue French troops.
+Resources and troops were needed for the more pressing conquest of Algeria—sending the French army into Spain would further divide and fatigue French troops.
 Furthermore, the King wanted to avoid France from becoming further entrenched in the Spanish war.
 Dissatisfied with his government's response, Bernelle resigned and returned to France.

 Misery and wandering

 Though the Legion continued to fight, the lack of equipment was aggravated by the bitter winter of 1836–1837 in the plains of Aragon.
 With their pay in default and their living conditions poor, some even joined the Carlists who were living off the land.

-At the beginning of 1837, the Legion had only three battalions, which soon became two; the Legion's size had been reduced in half since its arrival.
+At the beginning of 1837 the Legion had only three battalions, which soon became two; the Legion's size had halved since its arrival in Spain.

 However, the Legion continued to fight with a suicidal determination.

-In 1838, the Legion was a shadow of its former self, living in poor conditions, without resources, and surrounded by Carlists.
+By 1838, the Legion was a shadow of its former self, living in poor conditions, without resources, and surrounded by Carlists.
 It was not until December 8 that Isabella II finally granted its dissolution.
 The Legion left Zaragoza on January 2, 1839, and crossed the Pyrenees back to France, starving and miserable.

-Out of the 6,000 troops that had arrived in Spain in 1835, only 63 Officers and 50 troops returned.
+Out of the approximately 6,000 personnel who had arrived in Spain in 1835, no more than 63 officers and 159 enlisted men returned.